DISMGryphons/GryphonCTF2019-Challenges/challenges/forensics/Cat.jpg/README.md

 # Cat.jpg
 ## Question Text

-I discovered a cat and it handled me a note: It says to use steghide to extract and a key was given: unlock.
+I discovered a cat and it handled me a note: It says to use a tool to extract and a key was given: unlock.
 I can use this key to find more clues...

-Creator - @G
+USE LINUX FOR THIS CHALLENGE.

 **Hint**
-1. The cat passed me another note, it says hex editor and file signature.
+1. The cat passed me another note, it says steghide and file signature.
 ## Distribution
 - cat.jpg
 - SHA1: CF6F0343B001F405AA61102DF5F936BC32D0BEEC